lietxia/XiaoXinAir14IML_2019_hackintosh/README-en.md

 </details>

 ## Changelog
-* 2021-11-09 23:00
-    * Support for macOS Monterey 12.1
-    * Opencore updated to 0.7.6

-* 2021-08-04 17:53
+* 2022-01-14 21:30
-    * Support for macOS Monterey 12.0.1
+    * Support for macOS Monterey 12.2
-    * Opencore updated to 0.7.5
+    * Opencore updated to 0.7.7
-    * Clover updated to v5141

-* 2021-08-09 22:20
-    * Add USB mouse support
-    * Show pointer
-    * Delete CPUFriend, itlwm and USBPorts
+    * Update itlwm
-    * Change IntelBluetoothFirmware MaxKernel to 21.99.99
-    * Add DebugEnhancer.
-    * Enable Verbstub
+    * Enable HEVC decoding
-    * Update itlwm driver

-* 2021-08-07 07:44
-    * Fix `Ctrl`+`Enter` can't set the default system

-* 2021-08-04 17:53
-    * Support for macOS 12 Monterey Beta.
-Bluetooth✅（Known Issues:Keyboard malfunction after shutdown or reboot.）
-    * Opencore updated to 0.7.2
-    * Clover updated to v5138

 * See [changelog-en.md](changelog-en.md) for the history of changes